The views expressed by the host on this program, documented to be almost always right, 99.7% of the time.

 But of course, those two are actually aligned and side by side in the Democrat Party.

-So Mr. Purdom writes, so there is now little practical percentage for Obama in doing anything but balancing his assertion that in many communities too many young men of color are left behind and seen only as objects of fear, as he did Monday, with an even-handed warning that giving in to anger by looting or carrying guns and even attacking the police only serves to raise tension and stir chaos.
+So Mr. Perdum writes, so there is now little practical percentage for Obama in doing anything but balancing his assertion that in many communities too many young men of color are left behind and seen only as objects of fear, as he did Monday, with an even-handed warning that giving in to anger by looting or carrying guns and even attacking the police only serves to raise tension and stir chaos.

-He's trying to say both sides.
+He's saying both sides.

 He's trying to satisfy people on both sides and get out of there without causing any controversy and without getting in any trouble.

-And so you see the analysts who tell us that Obama can't go, do so strictly on the basis of political analysis.
+And so you see, the analysts who tell us that Obama can't go do so strictly on the basis of political analysis.

 Will it hurt Obama or will it help Obama?